-Directors Borneman and Black are officers and principal shareholders of insurance agencies which receive insurance commissions in the ordinary course of business from the insurance companies managed by the Company in accordance with such companies' standard commission schedules and agents' contracts.
-Such payments to the agencies for commissions written on insurance policies from the property and casualty insurers and EFL amounted to \$2,540,612 and \$626,760 for the Black insurance agencies, respectively.
+Directors Borneman and Black are officers and principal shareholders of insurance agencies which receive insurance commissions in the ordinary course of business from the insurance companies managed by the Company in accordance with the companies' standard commission schedules and agents' contracts.
+Such payments made in 1998 to the agencies for commissions written on insurance policies from the property and casualty insurers and EFL amounted to \$2,843,333 and \$541,307 for the Borneman and the Black insurance agencies, respectively.